obandomarcos/ToMoDL/tomopari/README.md

 ## 📜 License

-Distributed under the terms of the [MIT] license, "napari-tomodl" is free and open source software
+Distributed under the terms of the [MIT] license, "tomopari" is free and open source software

 ## 🐛Issues